ericrubinoff/FCC-Project-1/readme.md

-#FCC Project 1
+#FreeCodeCamp Project 1 - George Costanza Tribute Page

-FreeCodeCamp Project 1 - George Costanza Tribute Page
+I'm thrilled to have finished my first FreeCodeCamp project, creating a Tribute Page to one of my favorite TV characters: George Costanza.

-Thrilled to have finished my first FreeCodeCamp project, creating a Tribute Page to one of my favorite TV characters, George Costanza.
+I learned a lot and had a ton of fun struggling with CSS until I got the layout to function just as I wanted!